Am I still non-binary if I don’t want to change how I appear?

 For some folks, being non-binary is not something they express through their appearance or behavior—rather, it’s a deeply personal and self-reflective experience.

 So then, how do you know you’re non-binary?
 Well, there’s no easy answer.
 It’s important to note that “non-binary” is an umbrella term that refers to A LOT of very different gender identities.
-But generally speaking, nb folks don’t feel like their genders can be easily described as that of a man or a woman—in fact, some nb folks don’t identify with any gender at all.
+But generally speaking, non-binary folks don’t feel like their genders can be easily described as that of a man or a woman—in fact, some non-binary folks don’t identify with any gender at all.
 If you feel the same way, then it’s worth learning about the different non-binary identities out there.